ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 ## Summary

-This pane is a simple display pane, providing a summary view of the data selected.
-The data shown considers both filters and date ranges.
+This pane is a simple display pane, providing a summary view of the rides selected.
+The data shown honours both filters and date ranges.
 The sections 'Totals', 'Averages' and 'Maximums' have fixed content.
-The section 'Metrics' is configurable and defined in the the GoldenCheetah preferences.
+The section 'Metrics' is configurable and defined in the GoldenCheetah preferences.
 See also `Menu Bar -> Tools -> Options...` [Metrics->Summary] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Metrics)

 BACK: [Side Bar: General] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Side-Bar_General-handling)